devlak2001/deel-home-task/questions.md

 5. What is a fragment and why do we need it?
 Give an example where it might break my app.

-- I usually use fragment if I want to group multiple elements without using extra DOM nodes, this way code is cleaner and also performance is better.
+- I usually use fragments if I want to group multiple elements without using extra DOM nodes, this way code is cleaner, and also performance is better.

 6. Give 3 examples of the HOC pattern.